AgenaTrader/AgenaIndicator-documentation/sources/data.md

 ### More information
 The outputted value depends on the property *CalculateOnBarClose*.

 Indicators are generally calculated using the closing prices.
-The selection of the input series can generally be omitted (see example below).
+The selection of the inseries can generally be omitted (see example below).

 ### Example
 ```cs